High School Athlete Noah Knigga Explains How To Pronounce His Name, Social Media Flooded With Jokes

 “I think you should get a couple of T-shirts that say ‘Knigga, Please’?” he suggests.
 “I think it would be hilarious.”

-The former NFL quarterback turned ESPN Monday Night Countdown analyst then asks if anyone’s ever gotten mad about the name, and surprisingly, Knigga’s father says it hasn’t but perhaps led to some uncomfortable conversations.
+The former NFL quarterback turned ESPN Monday Night Countdown analyst then asks if anyone’s ever gotten mad about the name, and surprisingly, Knigga’s father says it hasn’t happened but the name has perhaps led to some uncomfortable conversations.

 “I don’t think they’ve gotten mad.
 I had a few come to me like, ‘Hey man, what’s up with this?’ but I don’t think anyone’s ever gotten mad,” his father admits.